Cannabis tax compliance: Planning for rescheduling

-If cannabis becomes a Schedule III drug in 2025, cannabis companies may see increased complexity in their taxes.
+If cannabis becomes a Schedule III drug, cannabis companies may see increased complexity in their taxes.

-In either event, the new potential for motion on rescheduling makes this a good time to explore again: What will tax compliance look like if the DEA indeed reschedules cannabis as a Schedule III drug?
+The new motion on rescheduling makes this an optimal time to explore what tax compliance will look like when the DEA reschedules cannabis as a Schedule III drug.

 Put simply, this means that any person or company selling cannabis while the DEA has it listed as a Schedule I drug is unable to take deductions for its selling, general, and administrative (SG&A) costs and can only deduct cost of goods sold (COGS).
-Section 280E does not differentiate between illicit operators and state licensed cannabis companies that are required to follow all of the rules and regulations of the state in which they operate.
-The result is that many of our clients have large book (GAAP) losses, but, with SG&A costs disallowed as a deduction for tax, large taxable income as well.
+Section 280E does not differentiate between illicit operators and state licensed cannabis companies that are required to follow all the rules and regulations of the state in which they operate.
+The result is that many companies have large book (GAAP) losses, but, with SG&A expenditures disallowed as a deduction for tax, large taxable income, as well.

-Many in the industry believe that if cannabis is rescheduled and Section 280E no longer applies to the cannabis industry, their income tax due will become substantially reduced, which it likely will.
-They also believe that their income tax compliance will become more straightforward, which it likely won’t.
+If cannabis is rescheduled and Section 280E no longer applies to the cannabis industry, income tax liabilities for plant-touching businesses will be significantly reduced.
+Many also – albeit incorrectly – believe that their income tax compliance will become more straightforward.
 In reality, Section 280E allows for shortcuts in the tax world, as the deductions and benefits related to items that will ultimately fall to Section 280E are not allowed.
-If cannabis is rescheduled, it would open up a great deal of additional allowable tax credits, benefits, and various compliance burdens that were previously disregarded.
+If cannabis is rescheduled, it will enable those in the industry to avail themselves to many tax credits, benefits, and various compliance burdens that were previously disregarded.

 Interest expense